giantswarm/dns-operator-azure/README.md

 * `NS`: `<clustername>` in DNS zone `<baseDomain>`
 * `A`: `api` in DNS zone `<clustername>` in `AzureCluster` resource group.
 This record points to the kubernetes API IP of a `cluster`

+> the TTL is set to 1h.
+This might change in the future or will became configurable.

 ## reconciliation loop

 This is a simplified version of the reconciliation loop: